JetBrains/teamcity-sdk-docs/topics/getting-started-with-plugin-development.md

 The use of plugins allows you to extend the TeamCity functionality.
 See the [list of existing TeamCity plugins](https://plugins.jetbrains.com/teamcity) created by JetBrains developers and community.

-This document provides information on how to develop and publish a server\-side plugin for TeamCity [using Maven](developing-plugins-using-maven.md).
+This document provides information on how to develop and publish a server-side plugin for TeamCity [using Maven](developing-plugins-using-maven.md).
 The plugin will return the "Hello World" jsp page when using a specific URL to the TeamCity Web UI.

 ## Introduction